Published: April 16, 2024

 • Learning to Call External APIs: The agent learns to call external APIs for additional information, including current data, code execution capabilities, and access to proprietary information sources.

-• MRKL (Modular Reasoning, Knowledge and Language): A neuro-symbolic architecture for autonomous agents, proposed to contain a collection of “expert” modules with the general-purpose LLM working as a router to route inquiries to the best suitable expert module.
-These modules can be neural (e.g., deep learning models) or symbolic (e.g., math calculator, currency converter, weather API).
+• MRKL (Modular Reasoning, Knowledge and Language): A neuro-symbolic architecture for autonomous agents containing a collection of "expert" modules.
+The general-purpose LLM works as a router to direct inquiries to the most suitable expert module.
+These modules can be neural (deep learning models) or symbolic (math calculator, currency converter, weather API).

-• TALM (Tool Augmented Language Models) and Toolformer: Fine-tune a LM to learn to use external tool APIs.
-The dataset is expanded based on whether a newly added API call annotation can improve the quality of model outputs.
+• TALM and Toolformer: Fine-tune language models to learn external tool API usage.
+The dataset is expanded based on whether newly added API call annotations improve model output quality.

-• ChatGPT Plugins and OpenAI API Function Calling: Examples of LLMs augmented with tool use capability working in practice.
-The collection of tool APIs can be provided by other developers (as in Plugins) or self-defined (as in function calls).
+• ChatGPT Plugins and Function Calling: Real-world examples of LLMs augmented with tool use capabilities.
+Tool APIs can be provided by other developers (Plugins) or self-defined (function calls).

 Overview of a LLM-powered autonomous agent system: